neobernad/owl_to_lpg/docs/owl_to_lpg/README.md

 subclass_of('bearer of' some abnormal) equivalent_to(cell and ('bearer of' some abnormal))
 ```
-This example states the [Axiom 3](https://protege.stanford.edu/owl-to-lpg/#subclassof-somevaluesfrom-axioms).
-Take into account that this axiom is also reproducible for its variations.
+This example is a combination of both [Axiom 3](https://protege.stanford.edu/owl-to-lpg/#subclassof-somevaluesfrom-axioms) and [Axiom 4](https://protege.stanford.edu/owl-to-lpg/#equivalent-intersection-axioms).
+Take into account that [Axiom 3](https://protege.stanford.edu/owl-to-lpg/#subclassof-somevaluesfrom-axioms) is also reproducible for its variations.
 For instance: using `AllValuesFrom` axiom restriction instead of a `SomeValuesFrom` axiom.

 |**Model** |
 |-------------|